Technical Security Specialist (TSS) Certification Training

 The Business Development Training Plan (BDTP) allows participants to receive advanced Technical Surveillance Countermeasures (TSCM) Certification (Designate) Training and equipment operator certification on the actual equipment resources that will then be utilized in the field by the TSS.

-We are not manufacturer specific and will find the best mix of equipment resources for each individual participant based on his / her actual field related assignments and experience level.
+We are not manufacturer specific and will find the best mix of equipment resources for each individual participant based on his / her actual field related assignments and experience level as well as the intended deployment requirements.

 Note: We are not tied to any one (1) particular supplier or TSCM industry manufacturer and it is our policy to represent the best equipment options for the end-user's specific requirements, mission and applications, both in training and professional service.